 - Add the butter and start kneading until you get a flaky dough;

-- Add water gradually and continue kneading until the dough comes together into a ball;
+- Add cold water gradually and continue kneading until the dough comes together into a ball;

 - Cover well the dough and refrigerate for 30 minutes;

-- (Optional) Cut a few cherry tomatoes in halves for quiche decoration; sauté the rest of the cherry tomatoes with the chopped fresh basil in 1 tbsp of virgin oil over medium heat for 2 minutes; set aside;
+- (Optional) Cut a few cherry tomatoes in halves for quiche decoration; sauté the rest of the cherry tomatoes with the chopped fresh basil with olive oil over medium heat for 2 minutes; set aside;

-- Put all filling ingredients (except for the tomatoes) in a food processor and mix until you get a smooth paste;
+- Put all filling ingredients (except for the tomatoes) in a food processor and process into a smooth paste;

 - Preheat the oven at 180° C;

-- Transfer the rolled dough into the tart pan and press it well on the bottom and sides; trim the excess dough and pierce with a fork;
+- Transfer the rolled dough into the tart pan and press it well on the bottom and sides; trim the excess dough; prick the dough with the tins of a fork;

 - Bake the dough for 10 min then remove it from the oven; you can use pies weights to prevent puffing;

-- Spread half of the filling over the crust into an even layer; put the cherry tomatoes on top, then cover with the rest of the filling; add on top the tomatoes halves (if the case);
+- Spread half of the filling over the crust into an even layer; add the cherry tomatoes on top, then cover with the rest of the filling; press into the filling the tomatoes cut into halves (if the case);

 - Bake the quiche for about 40 minutes; at 180° C, until the filling is set and the crust is crispy;